sunny567s35/Galaga_game/README.md

 ### Readability of the code

-*    All the functions created in the script.js are named according to the purpose of the actuall function , Making it easy to read and understand .
+*    All the functions created in the script.js are named according to the purpose of the actual function , Making it easy to read and understand .

 ### Modularity